 Marriage means sharing, but it doesn't have to mean sharing your spouse's debt burden.
 This isn't an issue with premarital debts, as you're not responsible for bills your spouse ran up while he was single.
 After marriage, it depends where you live.
 In community property states, your spouse's individual debts are usually yours as well.
-In common law property states, couples don't share individual debts, but your spouse's creditors may be able to take property that you own jointly with your spouse.
-You can find out your state's status online.
+The nine community property states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
+The remaining states are common law property states in which couples don't share individual debts.
+Your spouse's creditors may, however, have the right to take property that you own jointly with your spouse.

+In many states, you and your spouse have at least some say in how your debts get divided.
 Work out a prenuptial or post-nuptial agreement with your spouse that keeps your income and debts separate.
-In community property states this doesn't protect you against any debts your spouse has already run up, but it will shield you against debts he incurs after the agreement is signed.
+In community property states this doesn't protect you against any debts your spouse has already run up, but it will help shield you against debts he incurs after signing the agreement.

-File bankruptcy, even if your spouse refuses.
-If you're already obligated for some of your spouse's bills, a bankruptcy discharge will wipe that obligation away, though if your spouse doesn't file, he'll still be on the hook.
-If you file bankruptcy in a community property state, his creditors can still take jointly owned marital property that acquired before the bankruptcy.
+Consider filing bankruptcy, even if your spouse refuses.
+If you're already obligated for some of your spouse's bills, a bankruptcy discharge will wipe that obligation away.
+If your spouse doesn't file with you in a common law state, he'll still be on the hook, but you won't be.
+If you file bankruptcy in a community property state, both you and your spouse get released from the debt.
+Remember, however, that his creditors can still take jointly owned marital property acquired before the bankruptcy.